SLAVERY TODAY JOURNAL Advisory Board

-Dr. Kevin Bales is Professor of Contemporary Slavery at the Wilberforce Institute for the Study of Slavery and Emancipation (WISE), University of Hull, and co-founder of Free the Slaves.
+Dr. Kevin Bales is Professor of Contemporary Slavery at the University of Nottingham and co-founder of Free the Slaves.
 His Pulitzer-nominated book Disposable People: New Slavery in the Global Economy was named one of “100 World-Changing Discoveries” by the Association of British Universities in 2006.
 The film based on Disposable People, which he co-wrote, won a Peabody Award and two Emmy Awards.
 Bales has advised the US, British, Irish, Norwegian, and Nepali governments, as well as the ECOWAS Community, on slavery and human trafficking policy.
 In 2005 he published Understanding Global Slavery, an edited collection of Bales’ academic articles.

 Following the publication of Ending Slavery: How We Free Today’s Slaves (2007), Bales was invited to address the Summit of Nobel Peace Laureates in Paris.
 After reading Ending Slavery, President Clinton told the plenary session of the Clinton Global Initiative: “It tells you that it is a problem we can solve, and here’s how to do it.”
 In 2011, Ending Slavery won the $100,000 Grawemeyer Award for Ideas Promoting World Order.